 b) Giuseppe Valentini Sonata in E major Edited by A. Piatti, International Music Company New York

-c) Luigi Bocherini Sonata in A major Ricordi G. 4 – prima versione
+c) Luigi Boccherini Sonata in A major Ricordi G. 4 – prima versione or Zanibon

 - Antonín Dvořák Rondo in G minor Op.
 94